overviewer/Minecraft-Overviewer/docs/design/designdoc.rst

 neighboring in the world) have a horizontal offset of 24 pixels from each other, as shown below on the left.
 This is mostly trivial, since the images don't end up overlapping at all.
-Two cubes in the same configuration but rotated 90 degrees have some overlap, and are only vertically offset by 12 pixels, as shown on the right.
+Two cubes in the same configuration but rotated 90 degrees have some overlap in the image, and are only vertically offset by 12 pixels, as shown on the right.

 .. image:: cubepositionimgs/cube_horizontal_offset.png
     :alt: Two cubes horizontally positioned are offset by 24 pixels on the X axis.